megamind79/Algorithms/README.md

-# Algorithms
-# These are Top 10 must-implement basic algorithms
+# Top 10 must-implement basic algorithms

 # Run as below:

 Example:
 g++ quicksort_lomuto.cpp

-If you like, click on Star or click on Fork to suggest changes
+# If you like, click on Star or click on Fork to suggest changes